Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Propranolol (proe-PRAN-oh-lol)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using amiodarone (Cordarone®), digoxin (Lanoxin®), clonidine (Catapres®, Combipres®), deserpidine (Dureticyl®, Harmonyl®), epinephrine (Epi-Pen®), fentanyl (Actiq®, Duragesic®), haloperidol (Haldol®), ketanserin (Sufrexal®), lithium, thioridazine (Mellaril®), verapamil (Calan®, Covera®), pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, Advil®, Aleve®, Motrin®, Orudis®), or steroids (such as cortisone, prednisone, Azmacort®, Flonase®).
+- Make sure your doctor knows if you are also using amiodarone (Cordarone®), clonidine (Catapres®, Combipres®), deserpidine (Dureticyl®, Harmonyl®), digoxin (Lanoxin®), epinephrine (Epi-Pen®), fentanyl (Actiq®, Duragesic®), haloperidol (Haldol®), ketanserin (Sufrexal®), lithium (Eskalith®, Lithobid®), reserpine (Ser-ap-es®), thioridazine (Mellaril®), verapamil (Calan®, Covera®, Isoptin®), pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, Advil®, Aleve®, Motrin®, or Orudis®), or a steroid medicine (such as cortisone, prednisone, Azmacort®, Flonase®, or Medrol®).

 Warnings While Using This Medicine